cfuller19/google_DA_capstone/README.md

 - 23% of Fitbit users track their sleep more than 90% of the time, with the next largest group (14%) tracking their sleep less than 10% of the time.

-Here is a link to the presentation I put together summarizing these findings and recommended action items.
+Here is a link to the presentation I put together summarizing these findings and recommended action items. **[Bellabeat Capstone Presentation](https://docs.google.com/presentation/d/1N1a92JSpZP4dFrCNKaex-6be2wZGuGNtODzYC9QtY7I/edit?usp=sharing)**